 In several multiplayer levels, the developers added photos of themselves: they were hidden in tough to access parts of the level, or even in the skybox.
 Also skulls were hidden in each level of the campaign, a special effect was granted upon finding them and lasted until the console was shut down.
 Just like other Halo games, Marathon icons could be found in several places.

-When playing as Fox or Falco on either Venom or Corneria you can activate a special taunt by rapidly pressing left and right on the D-pad.
-When this taunt is activated your character will have a special conversation with other members of the Star Fox crew.
-If you look on the bottom of the Barrel Cannon trophy in the viewer you can see a message that reads "2L84Me" .
+When playing as Fox or Falco on either Venom or Corneria, players can activate a special taunt by rapidly pressing left and right on the D-pad.
+When this taunt is activated, the player's character will have a special conversation with other members of the Star Fox crew.
+If players look on the bottom of the Barrel Cannon trophy in the viewer, they can see a message that reads "2L84Me" .

 Utilizing Solid Snake's taunt on the Shadow Moses stage, players can listen to various, often humorous radio conversations between Snake and and various Metal Gear Solid characters about Snake's current opponents.
-When the Pokemon Stadium 2 stage transforms into its ice form if you look inside the shack in the middle there is a picture of a white cat, it belongs to the designer Masahiro Sakurai.
+When the Pokemon Stadium 2 stage transforms into its ice form, if players look inside the shack in the middle, there is a picture of a white cat, it belongs to the designer Masahiro Sakurai.

 Before the launch of the third Zelda game there was a contest in Nintendo Power to own a room in the game.
 The winner was Chris Houlihan and his special room is notoriously hard to access and involves the need of using the Pegasus Boots.
 There are forty-five blue Rupees in the room and a plaque that reads "My name is Chris Houlihan.
 This is my top secret room.
 Keep it between us, OK?"